DataBiosphere/bond/README.md

 the emulator so that our local runs have a Datastore backend to talk to, and we do not want them to talk to real Google Datastores.

-N.B.
-The following script must be run from a  python2 virtualenv environment.
+Note that the following script must be run from a python2 virtualenv environment.
 See [tests/datastore_emulator/README.md](tests/datastore_emulator/README.md)

 ```tests/datastore_emulator/run_emulator.sh```